When I was a young(er) man, nothing seemed good enough.

 What would happen if we made love once and were content forevermore?

-There would be a serious decrease in population and, if this were to continue indefinitely, we would soon be extinct (unless every procreation led to child birth—unlikely).
+There would be a serious decrease in population and, if this were to continue indefinitely, we would soon be extinct.

 When we make love, we are satisfied for a time.
-But satisfaction runs out.
+But that satisfaction runs out.
 Then we need to do it again.
-And so, we repeat the same action, which leads to births and evolution.
+And so we repeat the same action, which leads to births and evolution.